themurtazanazir/themurtazanazir.github.io/_notes/neural_networks/convolutional_neural_networks/convolutions.md

 ## The formula?

-Now we have implemented convolution, but it what if we need to know just what the, say, 8th element of the convolved output signal is?
+Now we have implemented convolution, but what if we need to know just what the, say, 8th element of the convolved output signal is?
 Our current implementation will calculate that by computing the whole output signal and then giving us the output.
 This method is slow and if the input signal is hundreds of thousands(or even millions) of points, it will take a huge amount of time to do that, only to return one element.

 So what we need is a mathematical formula of what convolution is.